n42r/n42r.github.io/index.md

 Hi 👋, my name is Nasr.

-At the intersection of Data and AI, I'm a visionary leader fascinated with building high-impact innovative technologies and the teams that deliver them.
+At the intersection of Data and AI, I'm a visionary leader fascinated with building high-impact innovative technologies and teams that deliver them.

 Currently **Lead Solutions Architect at PUMA**, my 10+ year journey has included stints in startups, global enterprises, and international R&D environments.